 The basic field is "computer science (48)"; the programme partially touches on "technical studies (52)" and also contains educational content in the field of information science, which is not classified in the ISCED chart.

 Scientific disciplines underlying the programme (according to the Frascati classification):

-The programme falls within the scope of "technology and natural sciences and mathematics", and the substance of its work places it within the field of information science, which also extends to social sciences and its related disciplines.
-Branches of study: not further divided.
+The programme falls within the scope of "technology and natural sciences and mathematics", and the substance of its work places it within the field of information science.